Are you Unemployed?

 5. Be open-minded.
 Your dream job may be a job you never thought of.

 6. Be flexible.
-With time, job description, payment etc. Unfortunately, There is no such thing as a perfect job so if you want to get hired you will probably have to be flexible.
+With time, job description, payment, etc. Unfortunately, there is no such thing as a perfect job, so you will probably have to be flexible if you want to get hired.

 How do I write a Killer Resume?

 Your resume is usually your first impression.
-The first step in the hiring process involves someone looking at a resume and being impressed with what the see.
+The first step in the hiring process involves looking at a resume and being impressed with what they see.
 Therefore, it is so important that your resume stand out in the stack.
 You need a KILLER resume to move yours to the top of the pile and to the next step in the interview process.
 Your resume needs to knock them dead and make a KILLER first impression.

-The Money Mix is trying to make the job-looking process a little easier by helping job seekers.
-Here is a KILLER post about resumes and a MUST-READ if you are actively (or not actively) looking for a job.
+Here is a KILLER post about resumes and a MUST-READ if you are actively (or not actively) looking for a job: